elastic/integrations/packages/cloud_security_posture/docs/README.md

 Specific AWS permissions are required for an IAM user to make the necessary AWS API calls.
-To enable the KSPM integration to collect metrics and logs from all necssary services, make sure these permissions are given:
+To enable the KSPM integration to collect metrics and logs from all necssary services, make sure to grant the following permissions:

 * `ecr:GetRegistryPolicy`,
 * `eks:ListTagsForResource`